dougeby/IntuneDocs/intune/device-restrictions-ios.md

   - **Touch ID and Face ID modification**: **Block** stops the user from changing, adding, or removing TouchID fingerprints and Face ID. **Not configured** (default) allows the user to update the TouchID fingerprints and Face ID on the device.

-    Face ID is available on iOS 11.0 and newer.
     Blocking this setting also stops the user from changing, adding, or removing FaceID authentication.

+    Face ID applies to:
+    - iOS 11.0 and newer

 - **Block password AutoFill**: Choose **Block** to prevent using the AutoFill Passwords feature on iOS.
 Choosing **Block** also has the following impact: